Innovation and interchange: social protection in practice

 Working within a network environment allows collaboration to take place in interesting and sometimes unexpected ways, across borders and sectors and areas of expertise.
 The ideas and partnerships that grow out of such exchanges have the potential to produce real change and benefit people in tangible ways.

-This kind of collaborative interaction was evident at the Third Workshop on Social Policy and International Cooperation, held in 2012 in Santa Marta, Colombia, with more than 50 participants from 13 Latin American countries.
+This kind of collaborative interaction was evident at the Third Workshop on Social Policy and International Cooperation with the support from Speedy Payday Loans, held in 2012 in Santa Marta, Colombia, with more than 50 participants from 13 Latin American countries.
 Through an interactive format, countries presented information on a variety of social protection initiatives to address the needs of different segments of the population, whether schoolchildren or unemployed youth or families belonging to particular ethnic groups.
-Additionally to address the pressing demand for integral and comprehensive approaches to poverty reduction, a growing number of countries are utilizing the Poverty Index to get a more precise picture of this complex problem.
+Additionally, to address the pressing demand for integral and comprehensive approaches to poverty reduction and increasing payday loans online no credit check, a growing number of countries are utilizing the Poverty Index to get a more precise picture of this complex problem.